Strategy / Medium-to-Long Term Management Policy

 Japan is facing a declining labor force, which has intensified competition for recruitment across industries.
 As a result, wage levels continue to rise, and securing human resources is becoming increasingly difficult year by year.

 This trend has had a significant impact on the temporary staffing industry as well.
-As job seekers now have more options, staffing agencies are being forced to continuously raise wages to attract temporary staff.
+As job seekers' options have expanded, staffing agencies are being forced to continuously raise wages to attract temporary staff.
 At the same time, recruitment advertising costs are also escalating.

-Consequently, profit margins for staffing companies are under considerable pressure, and even among major firms, some are reporting losses.
+Consequently, profit margins for staffing companies are under considerable pressure, and even among major firms, some have begun to fall into the red.

 Combined with the forecasted future labor shortages, we believe this trend could accelerate, potentially rendering the traditional Japanese staffing model unsustainable.